commfish/BSAI_crab_assessments/BBRKC/bbrkc_26f/readme_26f.md

 ## GMACS versions ----
 May 2026 used version 34a but need to update to version 37 due to error with bycatch size comps - see Buck's e-mail (paste error issue here for record keeping)

+24.0c.2_v38 - has fix for tanner crab size comps and also has tanner crab as fleet 3 instead of 1.
+26.0_v38 - same as above, do these two fixes together and attribute differences to tanner crab bycatch changes

+--- need to document v38 changes and difference with version bridging.
+--- create figures for this purpose - focus on main components

 ## Model options Sept ---------